 Labour is the normal process that causes a baby to be born.
-There are regular, painful muscle contractions and dilation of the neck of the womb (cervix).
+There are regular, painful muscle contractions and the neck of the womb (cervix) opens (dilates).
 It usually happens sometime around the 40th week of pregnancy.
 There are many ways to have pain relief and your midwife can help you choose which is best for you.
 Most women are delivered by midwives, who also look after them during their pregnancy.
 They are the experts in normal, vaginal delivery.
 It is a good idea to have at least one trusted friend or member of your family with you during labour.

 What is labour?

 Labour is the normal process that causes a baby to be born.
-It is made up of regular, painful muscle contractions in the womb (uterus) and gradual opening (dilation) of the neck of the womb (cervix).
+It is made up of regular, painful muscle squeezes (contractions) in the womb (uterus) and gradual opening (dilation) of the neck of the womb (cervix).

 The muscle contractions slowly push the baby down through your hips (pelvis), through the neck of your womb and into your vagina.

 Labour usually takes place sometime around 40 completed weeks of pregnancy.
 Anytime between 38 weeks and 42 weeks is considered normal.

 Contractions usually start the process.
 Although initially they may come at irregular intervals, they do become regular.
 At first they may be 10-15 minutes apart but they will become closer and closer together.
 As they become closer together they may also become stronger, longer and more painful.
 The contractions cause your womb (uterus) to feel hard to the touch.

 Many women have a 'show' shortly before labour starts.
 This is a thick plug of mucus, often with a bit of fresh blood in it.
 It has come from the neck of the womb (cervix).
 It may happen several days before labour starts but shows your body is getting ready to have the baby.